thevindu-w/clip_share_server/README.md

 **Note**: This section is required only on macOS.

-ClipShare needs the following libraries to run,
+ClipShare needs the following libraries to run:

 * [libunistring](https://formulae.brew.sh/formula/libunistring)
 * [libssl](https://formulae.brew.sh/formula/openssl@3)